KratosMultiphysics/Kratos/docs/pages/Kratos/Expressions/General/Working_with_Numpy.md

 Expressions make working with numpy/scipy or any other thrid party library easier.
 It allows reading numpy arrays to expressions, and then assign them to Kratos containers using variables.

-**In the case of shared memory parallelized runs, these expressions will hold only data of corresponding data value containers of the local mesh**.
+**When running with MPI, these expressions will hold only data of corresponding containers of the local mesh**.

 ## Writing to numpy arrays